- Find a Trail

-Explore the best rated trails in Fergus Falls, MN.
-Whether you're looking for an easy walking trail or a bike trail like the Central Lakes State Trail and N/A. With more than 1 trails covering 55 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Fergus Falls, MN, whether you're looking for an easy walking trail or a bike trail like the Central Lakes State Trail and Heart of the Lakes Trail .
+With more than 2 trails covering 82 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 We had a great ride from Alexandria to Ashby.
 The trail was wide and went through beautiful country with lakes and farmland.
 There were some trail sections with cracks which were bothersome - but long stretches where we did not notice any cracks.
 Bring plenty of water as we only saw a couple of gas stations along the way (we did not go into towns).
 We will definitely ride on this trail again.

 Washboard surface due to vertical cracks and sealer.
 Planned to spend several days exploring, aborted .

 My wife and I rode the trail from Garfield to Ashley on July 28 and Garfield to Osakis on July 29.
 Cut our rides short because of afternoon temps in the 90's Nice trail, wide, able to ride side by side with comfort.
 Certainly worth riding.